mtorres123/fengyanshi.github.io/vessel_morpho_compile.rst

 See an example of a complete "Makefile" :ref:`here <subsection-compile>`.

-For this example, you will need to update the :code:`EXEC` variable, and make sure the appriopriate :code:`FLAGS` are active in the "Makefile".
+For this example, you will need to update the :code:`EXEC` variable, and make sure the appropriate :code:`FLAGS` are active in the "Makefile".
 You will add the :code:`-DVESSEL` and :code:`-DSEDIMENT` flags:

 .. code-block:: rest